Trebor-Huang/vscode-btex/README.md

 ## Requirements

 - Install bTeX and optionally tikz2svg.
-Currently bTeX must be up and running on port 7200.
-You can optionally start up tikz2svg on port 9292 to have full support for tikz format.
+You can either use the settings to configure the path to bTeX, or start up manually.
+You can optionally start up (manually) tikz2svg on port 9292 to have full support for tikz format.

 ## Extension Settings